 Rheumatic disorders of the nervous system

-With rheumatism, there is sometimes an injury to the meninges, the subcortical layer, and the brain substance.
+There is sometimes an injury to the meninges, the subcortical layer, and the brain substance with rheumatism.

-One of the manifestations of the disease is the minor chorea or San Vito dance.
+One of the disease manifestations is the minor chorea or San Vito dance.

 This pathology, characterized by an involuntary convulsive contraction of the striated muscles, develops in childhood and adolescence.

-With a convulsive contraction of the glottis, there may be an attack of suffocation, leading to a sudden fatal outcome.
+There may be an attack of suffocation with a convulsive contraction of the glottis, leading to a sudden fatal outcome.

-Rheumatic peritonitis, a condition that often occurs with acute primary rheumatism, is typical only in all children and adolescents.
+Rheumatic peritonitis, which often occurs with acute primary rheumatism, is typical only in all children and adolescents.